manuellalonzo/hw4terra-aws/README.md

-clone files to a directory on your computer (git clone https://github.com/manuellalonzo/hw4terra-aws ). cd to the cloned directory run from command line: terraform init terraform apply then provide 3 inputs when prompted:
+clone files to a directory on your computer (git clone https://github.com/manuellalonzo/hw4terra-aws ). cd to the cloned directory run from command line: terraform init

+terraform apply

+then provide 3 inputs when prompted:

-## enter the IP of your ISP provider to restrict access or if you do not know enter 0.0.0.0/24 ##which will allow any host computer to access the VM.
-Example below
+# enter the IP of your ISP to restrict access or enter 0.0.0.0/24 which allows any host to access the VM.
+Examples below
 var.cidr_blocks
-  Enter a value: 24.6.3.45/32
+  Enter a value: 24.6.3.79/32

-## enter your KMS keys.
+# enter your KMS keys.
 In my case it is testing_ami.pem
 var.key_name
   Enter a value: testing_ami

-## enter your VPC group
+# enter your VPC group
 var.vpc_id
   Enter a value: vpc-8ff14ce4